The numerical range of some periodic tridiagonal operators is the convex hull of the numerical ranges of two finite matrices: Introduction

 We divide this work in three sections.
 In Section~1 we briefly introduce the notation and terminologies needed in the rest of the paper.
-In Section~2 the verification of Conjecture~3.7 in \cite{IM} is conducted, among other examples.
+In Section~2 the confirmation of Conjecture~3.7 in \cite{IM} is presented, among other examples.
 And finally in Section~3, when $n+1$ is odd, a further simplification of the expression for the closure of numerical range of $T$ obtained in Section~2 is derived.